-Fishing location guide Sanctuary Lakes is located 20 kilometres west of the Melbourne CBD within the surrounding suburb of Point Cook.
-An interesting fishing location built around the highly acclaimed Greg Norman designed golf course.
-The lakes spreading around a residential area with roughly 500 houses established.
-It’s a very shallow and weedy water system with pumps located at the back circulating water in from Port Phillip Bay.
-It’s quite possibly one of the worst kept secrets in Melbourne and on its day it can be a great fishing destination for bream and mullet.
-Fishing is restricted in various areas so keep a lookout for signs.
-Often prohibited areas include the sandy areas and all the channels.
-It’s a great location for flicking suspending hard body lures and soft plastics.
+Welcome to the Sanctuary Lakes Fishing Guide.
+Sanctuary Lakes is located 20 kilometres west of the Melbourne CBD within the surrounding suburb of Point Cook.
+An interesting fishing location built around the highly acclaimed Greg Norman-designed golf course.
+The lake roams around an established residential area.
+The lake itself is a shallow and weedy water system with pumps located at the back circulating water in from Port Phillip Bay.
+It’s quite possibly one of the worst kept secrets in Melbourne and on its day it can be a great fishing destination for bream and mullet with suspending hard body lures and soft plastics.

 Things to do at Sanctuary Lakes

 Sanctuary Lakes is a residential area with around 3000 lots and 7000 residents.
 This is all built around the highly acclaimed 18 holes Greg Norman championship golf course.
 A links-style course which has hosted some prestigious golfing events.
 The clubhouse has available conference rooms, bar and restaurant.
 There is also an on-premise gym and fitness centre.
 You can walk or cycle around the lake with paved pathways.
 Or you can hit the water on your kayak or canoe.
 Just keep in mind that the system is quite shallow and weedy.
 The weed is dredged periodically throughout the year.

 And of course, there is fishing as a popular activity form this location.
 Have a look at our video which highlights the quality fish that can be caught at this location.